 The Robert W. Van Houten Library, NJIT’s university library, is located in the Central Avenue Building (CAB) and serves as the primary facility for researching, studying, and browsing physical materials and online resources.
-In 1997, the Van Houten Library opened the Information Commons, a computer lab with access to the internet and a wide range of electronic resources.
-Today, there are over 120 computer workstations.
+In 1997, the Van Houten Library created the Information Commons, a computer lab with over 120 computer workstations.
 Today, it also houses the Information Training Lab, the Leir Data Observatory, and the IST Service Desk.

-The Barbara and Leonard Littman Architecture & Design Library, a branch of the university’s library is located in Weston Hall.
-Littman Library maintains a core collection of architecture, art and design information materials: books, journals, and various media.
-Maps, architectural drawings and models are accessible in the Littman Library, which also incorporates the Digital Scholarship Lab and Materials Library - a collection of materials samples.
+The Barbara and Leonard Littman Architecture & Design Library, a branch of the university’s library, is located in Weston Hall.
+It maintains a digital and physical core collection of materials on architecture, art, and design: books, journals, maps, architectural drawings, various media, and models.
+The Littman Library also houses the Digital Scholarship Lab, Mostoller Reading Room, and Materials Library, a collection of materials samples.

-Professional librarians provide instruction and consultation in all subject areas to enhance the students, faculty, and staff’ ability to connect efficiently with needed information.
-Help is available in person, by phone or via email, and through chat during selected hours.
+Professional librarians provide instruction and consultation in all subject areas to enhance the student, faculty, and staff’s ability to connect efficiently with needed information.
+Research help is available in person, by phone or via email, and through live chat or text during selected hours.
 If unsure of where to begin, patrons can check out our many research guides covering topics from “Starting Your Research” to course-specific guides.

-Students, faculty, and staff may supplement NJIT library resources by borrowing free of charge materials from the New Jersey Academic Library Network (NJALN) via Primo Discovery, Rutgers University – John Cotton Dana Library, the Newark Public Library, the George F. Smith Library of the Health Sciences, and the other state colleges and university of New Jersey.
-Interlibrary Loan and Document Delivery Services can also bring needed materials to our researchers from anywhere in the world.
+Students, faculty, and staff may supplement NJIT library resources by borrowing free of charge materials from the New Jersey Academic Library Network (NJALN) via Primo Discovery, Rutgers University – John Cotton Dana Library and the George F. Smith Health Sciences Library, the Newark Public Library, and the other state colleges and universities in New Jersey.
+Interlibrary Loan and Document Delivery Services can also provide free of charge materials to the students and researchers from anywhere globally, fulfilling article requests within 24-hours.

-Included among NJIT’s information resources are the university’s historical archive for items developed and manufactured by Edward Weston--scientist, a prolific inventor, and a founding member of the board of trustees of the university.
-The university library maintains a collection of Dr. Weston’s books, papers and drawings in the Rare Book room that is available to scholars and others interested in the history of science and technology.
+Included among NJIT’s resources are the university’s historical archive for artifacts developed and manufactured by Edward Weston.
+He was a scientist, a prolific inventor, and a founding member of the university’s board of trustees.
+A collection of Dr. Weston’s books, papers, and drawings is housed in the Rare Book room and available to scholars and others interested in the history of science and technology.